BeatrizAVeiga/lost_in_time/README.md

 # 👥 Credits

-This project was brought to life by the creative collaboration of Beatriz, Borja, Ivan and Max.
+This project was brought to life by the creative collaboration of *Beatriz, Borja, Ivan and Max*.
 Together, we explored game mechanics, sound integration, and interactive storytelling.

 🎵 **Get ready to travel through time and escape before it's too late!** 🕰️🔑